 //I’ve left this unformatted to make the job of converting it to HTML more simple, make sure to remove the word counts and retitle to what looks good on the page. - jason walstab

+// I’ve formatted it so I can bring it into a larger document -AB

-IT Technologies 1: Raspberry Pis, Arduinos, Makey Makeys and other small computing devices.
+IT Technologies 1: small computing devices (Raspberry Pi, Arduino, ESP-32)

-What does it do?
-(600 words):
+What does it do

-Small single-board devices like Raspberry Pis, Arduinos andESP-32s are generally used in many applications, from appliances, factories, home automation, network security, healthcare, robotics, education, hardware/invention prototyping and IoT applications.
-They can be used as regular computers but are often used as controllers for electrical devices (everything from light bulbs, factory robotics, fridges to large commercial hot water systems).
-Generally the use of one of these pieces of hardware would be to run a small script or program on the micro-computer, with its GPIO pins connected to whatever device and/or devices you would wish to control.
+Small single-board devices like a Raspberry Pi, an Arduino or a ESP-32 are generally used in many applications.
+You will find them in appliances, factories, home-automation, network security, healthcare, robotics, education, hardware/invention prototyping and IoT applications.
+They can be used as regular computers but more often as controllers for electrical devices (everything from light bulbs, factory robotics, fridges to large commercial hot water systems).
+Generally, the use of one of these pieces of hardware would be to run a small script or program on the micro-computer, with its GPIO pins connected to whatever device and/or devices you would wish to control.

-What these computing devices do is allow someone to use them as a computer to control the electrical signals sent to the GPIO pins that have inputs/outputs to connect to sensors and receive/send information based on what inputs/outputs the micro-computer is receiving.
-The driving technological force behind these single-board computers has been the constant technological advancements in being able to manufacture smaller and more efficient computer parts, such as storage, CPU and ram as well as the lowering of costs associated with these parts.
+What these computing devices do is allow someone to use them as a computer to control the electrical signals sent to the GPIO pins.
+They have inputs/outputs to connect to sensors and information receive/send functions.
+The driving technological force behind these single-board computers has been the constant technological advancements in manufacture of smaller, more efficient, less costly computer parts.
+Specifically, smaller storage, CPU and ram.

-An example of what a micro-controller would do in a home automation setup would be having a Raspberry Pi with a movement detector (or ultrasonic distance detector) to see if someone or something is moving in view of the sensor.
-If movement/change is detected, a camera installed on the Pi can automatically begin recording and either store the video data locally or send remotely to a cloud server.
-A setup like this would not be expensive compared to previously available commercial security camera setups that involved expensive DVR equipment and a central server to store video data.
+An example of what a micro- computer would do in a home automation setup would be having a Raspberry Pi with a movement detector.
+The detector (or an ultrasonic distance detector) could see if someone or something is moving in view of the sensor.
+If movement is detected, a camera installed on the Pi can automatically begin recording.
+The video can be stored locally or remotely on a cloud server.
+A setup like this would not be expensive compared to the previous generation of commercial security camera setups.
+They required expensive DVR equipment and a central server to store video data.

-Another example for factory use would be having an ESP-32 micro-computer connected to a PLC control board which is controlling say a conveyer belt.
-The ESP-32 could be programmed to send instructions to the PLC control board using the ‘Modbus’ computer language through an open source software such as Node-Red.
-This ESP-32 could then be setup to create and send weekly reports to a server based on the conveyer belts speed, to get a rough assessment of productivity during the week.
+Another example is to use micro-computer to report productivity in a factory. the ESP-32 micro-computer could be connected to a PLC control-board operating a conveyer belt.
+The ESP-32 could be programmed to send instructions to the PLC board using the ‘Modbus’ computer language through an open source software such as Node-Red.
+This ESP-32 could then be setup to create and send weekly reports of conveyor belt speeds to a server.
+The reports would give a rough assessment of productivity during the week.

-Further, an example for appliance use would be that of a hot water system.
-An Arduino could be installed with a temperature sensor attached and located within the tank which sends the internal tank temperature to a cloud server to send data back to the head company to get statistics on how well their hot water systems are performing in the field.
-Using this kind of technology, a company would be able to detect trends over time and to a degree of accuracy that would not have been possible with just sending an electrician/plumber to check numbers every time a tank is serviced.
+An appliance example is use with a hot water system.
+An Arduino could be attached to a temperature sensor within the tank.
+The Arduino sends the sensor’s internal tank temperature records to a cloud server.
+The head company then accumulates statistics on how well their hot water systems are performing in the field.
+Using this kind of technology, a company would be able to detect trends over time and to a degree of accuracy that has not previously be achievable.
+Previously they would have sent an electrician/plumber to check numbers every time a tank is serviced, which is an additional labour cost avoided.